by Joshua Becker, author of The Minimalist Home

 “The ability to simplify means to eliminate the unnecessary so that the necessary may speak.”

-Have incredible stories to tell by the end of 2019, not incredible clutter stuffed in your closets.
-I sincerely wish this for my family, and yours, in the year ahead.
+Have incredible stories to tell, not incredible clutter stuffed in your closets.
+I sincerely wish this for my family, and yours, in the years ahead.